Buy This Book Buy This Series

 Children are often taught about Rosa Parks refusing to give up her seat on the bus, but before her, there was Claudette Colvin, a teenage girl from Montgomery, Alabama.
 Strongly influenced by her Christian upbringing and her staunch belief in racial equality, Claudette Colvin was almost the face of the Civil Rights Movement in the United States.
 The chapter book She Persisted: Claudette Colvin recounts her life and her impact on the Civil Rights Movement.

-Born in Alabama and sent to live with her aunt and uncle at a young age, Claudette spent a lot of her time at church, so much so that when she would play with her sister, they would pretend to be at church.
-For Claudette, who lived in the Jim Crow-era south, the church touted the importance of being a good person, of perseverance and equality.
+Born in Alabama and sent to live with her aunt and uncle at a young age, Claudette spent much of her time at church, so much so that when she played with her sister, they would pretend to be at church.
+For Claudette, who lived in the Jim Crow-era South, the church touted the importance of being a good person, perseverance, and equality.
 These tenets in Claudette’s life became even more pronounced after her sister’s death from polio, and these themes are strongly referenced throughout the book.
 For instance, in the wake of Delphine’s death and the end of segregation in schools, Claudette “was learning there were plenty of other ways she could fight.”

-When Claudette was 15 years old she moved to a new high school.
+When Claudette was 15, she moved to a new high school.
 New bus laws had been enacted, but this did not mean that white people necessarily followed them.
-One day Claudette was sitting on the bus when the bus driver demanded that she give up her seat to a white passenger.
+One day, Claudette was sitting on the bus when the bus driver demanded that she give up her seat to a white passenger.
 Knowing the law and her rights, Claudette refused.
 Quickly, she was removed by several police officers who treated her poorly, using racial slurs and violence.
 Claudette did not fight back.

 The local government and police force were against Claudette, but the local chapter of the NAACP worked to build a case for Claudette to fight this injustice.
 Her case sparked a massive bus boycott in Montgomery.
 Despite their efforts, Claudette was found guilty of breaking the law.
 Just nine months after Claudette’s case, Rosa Parks refused to give up her seat on the bus as well.